kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

 * Updates youtube-dl if media download fails (useful for ever changing Mixcloud...)

 ##Prerequisites
-_By default, virga.app includes youtube-dl and ffmpeg._
+_Default virga.app bundle includes youtube-dl, ffmpeg and rtmpdump._
 [youtube-dl](https://www.yt-dl.org) is used by this app.
-The app bundle already comes with youtube-dl in it, but you can install youtube-dl manually (will be used if installed).
+The app bundle  comes prepackaged with youtube-dl in it, but you can install youtube-dl manually (will be used if installed).
 ffmpeg is optional, but required for extracting audio from downloaded videos.
 Prebuilt ffmpeg binary comes inside virga.app as well.

-__You can also download [virga barebone.app](https://github.com/kopurando/youtube-dl-GUI/releases/download/1.0.1/virga.barebone.app.zip) without youtube-dl or ffmpeg bundled__ (if you already have them installed).
+__You can also download [virga barebone.app](https://github.com/kopurando/youtube-dl-GUI/releases/download/1.0.1/virga.barebone.app.zip) without youtube-dl, ffmpeg or rtmpdump bundled__ (in case you have them installed).

 ###To do
 - ~~Work with any browser (Safari, Canary etc)~~